mxriverlynn/backbone.modelbinding/readme.md

 ### v0.2.4

-* data-bind will bind the model's value immediately instead of waiting for the model's value to change
+* Data-bind will bind the model's value immediately instead of waiting for the model's value to change
-* support `enabled` functionality for data-bind: `data-bind="enabled isValid"`
+* Support `enabled` functionality for data-bind: `data-bind="enabled isValid"`
-* documented existing support for data-bind `disabled`: `data-bind="disabled invalid"`
+* Documented existing support for data-bind `disabled`: `data-bind="disabled invalid"`

 ### v0.2.3